 Get into the mindset of a customer, who is more likely to use natural, casual language than industry jargon or the terms you use to refer to your business.
 Once you have assembled lists of key terms and questions, use Google AdWords Keyword Planner Tool and Google Trends to quantify search volume and which of these should be the focus of your efforts.
 Ideally you’re looking for the golden ratio of low competition and high volume.

 Having identified the most relevant keywords for your content, you need to use them strategically to help you rank when target audience are searching, so that your audience can find you.

 As well as ensuring that your keywords (or variants of them) appear naturally in your copy, use them in:

 – meta descriptions.

-This last point – meta descriptions – is perhaps the most important.
-Although it has no direct SEO influence, this can be a make-or-break deciding factor in a user’s decision about whether your content is relevant to their search query and worth checking out.
+This last point – the meta description – is perhaps the most important.
+This can be a make-orbreak deciding factor in a user’s decision about whether your content is relevant to their search query and worth checking out.
 Imagine you’re creating an advertisement when creating your meta title and meta description, after all, you want to tempt searchers to click on your listing in the search results.
 They should include the keywords you’re targeting for that page, but in an appropriate descriptive and interesting manner.